ua-eas/katt-styleguide-ruby/README.md

 # The Ruby Style Guide

-This style guide should be used to all applications developed on the Kuali Applications Technical Team at the University of Arizona
+This style guide should be used for all applications developed on the Kuali Applications Technical Team at the University of Arizona

 The majority of these rules have been adapted for use on our team based